Getting started | Mobile SDK | Urbi Documentation

 Getting started

-First you need to contact 2GIS technical support to get a new key.
+1. Contact 2GIS technical support to get an access key.
 Be sure to specify the appId of the application for which the key will be generated.
-The resulting key file dgissdk.key needs to be added to assets.

-To begin working with the SDK, call the initialize() method of DGis and specify the application context.
+3. Call the initialize() method of DGis and specify the application context:

 class Application : Application() {